erpalma/throttled/README.md

 cd throttled
 git pull
 sudo ./install.sh
-sudo systemctl restart lenovo_fix.service
+sudo systemctl restart throttled.service
-OpenRC: sudo rc-service lenovo_fix restart
+OpenRC: sudo rc-service throttled restart
 ```

 ## Configuration
-The configuration has moved to `/etc/lenovo_fix.conf`.
+The configuration has moved to `/etc/throttled.conf`.
 Makefile does not overwrite your previous config file, so you need to manually check for differences in config file structure when updating the tool.
-If you want to overwrite the config with new defaults just issue `sudo cp etc/lenovo_fix.conf /etc`.
+If you want to overwrite the config with new defaults just issue `sudo cp etc/throttled.conf /etc`.
 There exist two profiles `AC` and `BATTERY` and the tool can be totally disabled by setting `Enabled: False` in the `GENERAL` section.
 Undervolt is applied if any voltage plane in the config file (section UNDERVOLT) was set.
 Notice that the offset is in *mV* and only undervolting (*i.e.* negative values) is supported.
 All fields accept floating point values as well as integers.

 My T480s with i7-8550u is stable with: